© 2017 by Bill Eddy, LCSW, CFLS

 Give Them an EAR Statement℠

 All people with personality disorders have relationship problems.
 They should really be called “inter-personal” disorders.
 They are stuck in a narrow pattern of self-sabotaging interpersonal behavior that triggers those around them to feel anger, fear and desires to get away from them.
 The effective family law professional can over-ride the urge to fight or flee by learning to give their clients EAR Statements: statements that show empathy, attention and respect.
-(For more on this, see article Calming Upset People with EAR or webinar Calming Upset People with an EAR Statement.)
+(For more on this, see articles and video training titled Calming Upset People with EAR at www.HighConflictInstitute.com.)

 However, you can be more specific if you think you’re dealing with one of these high-conflict personalities: